CDCgov/phdi/containers/ingestion/description.md

 ### The API

-When viewing these docs from the `/redoc` endpoint on a running instance of the ingestion service or the PHDI website, detailed documentation on the API will be avaiable below.
+When viewing these docs from the `/redoc` endpoint on a running instance of the ingestion service or the PHDI website, detailed documentation on the API will be available below.